guilhermehas/guilhermehas.github.io/agda-posts/concurrency-language.lagda.md

 ...   | done (steps xs st2) = done (steps (n ∷ xs) (L —→⟨ st ⟩ st2))
 ```

-The evaluation takes gas and the expression to evaluate.
+The evaluation takes gas and the command to evaluate.
-In the end, it returns the value with proof that the expression evaluates
+In the end, it returns the value with proof that the command evaluates
 this value.

 Here, some examples of the evaluation: